 An immigrant in the U.S. who has applied for legal status to work in the country would need an ITIN to file a tax return while waiting for an employment authorization decision.

-ITINs are issued regardless of immigration status, because both resident and nonresident aliens may have a U.S. filing or reporting requirement under the Internal Revenue Code.
+ITINs are issued regardless of immigration status as both resident and nonresident aliens may have a U.S. filing or reporting requirement under the Internal Revenue Code.

 ITINs do not serve any purpose other than federal tax reporting.